-Every dog deserves a good veterinarian to help him stay healthy.
+Every dog deserves a good veterinarian to help it stay healthy.
 As a pet owner, you also deserve a veterinarian who meets your needs a well as your dog's needs.
 Your veterinarian is your other family doctor, so you want to find the right one.
 Here's how to go about finding the right vet for you and your family.

 There are many different types of veterinarians out there.
 There are also a lot of different veterinary facilities.
 Remember that your vet will come with staff, facility, and more.
 Decide what matters most to you.
 Are you looking for a highly skilled vet in a state-of-the-art facility that offers a personal touch?
 Or, would you prefer a quick, inexpensive vet visit with a no-frills approach?
 Of course, there are options in-between.
 Cost is almost always a concern, as well as location, but these should not be the only things you consider.
 Make a list of your ideal veterinarian's attributes in order of priority.
 Once you have an idea of what you need in veterinary practice, it's time to do your research.

 In selecting a vet, you need to spend some time and energy to make the right choice.
 As you gather information, make sure you have some essential questions and concerns about the choices.

 - A file (online or paper) to keep your notes

 - List of questions you'll want to ask the vet